AY2021S1-CS2103T-W13-4/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list the modules
+1. User requests to list the modules.
-2. TrackIt@NUS shows a list of all modules
+2. TrackIt@NUS shows a list of all modules.
-3. User requests to find the grading structure of a module in the list
+3. User requests to find the grading structure of a module in the list.
-4. TrackIt@NUS shows the requested grading structure
+4. TrackIt@NUS shows the requested grading structure.

     Use case ends.